divinrkz/quick-roboto/README.md

 # rapid-roboto-xd-plugin
-An Adobe XD plugin for apply the Roboto font ASAP,
+An Adobe XD plugin to apply the Roboto font ASAP,